Version: 1.5 (June 2021)

 Risk mitigation strategies

 As a decentralised protocol, the Oikos team is committed to decentralisation and censorship resistance — this will be a gradual process as the system matures.
 This includes crucial areas such as our price feeds.
-We will are planning to eventually use Chainlink, a provider of decentralised oracle solutions.
+We are planning to eventually use Chainlink, a provider of decentralised oracle solutions.

 We expect to launch the ability for traders to take synthetic futures on Oikos.Exchange in the near future.
-Many aspects of this functionality are yet to be finalised, but it’s expected it will use a self balancing mechanism similar to the Oikos Swap auto market maker algorithm, where the total open interest of each position and therefore the risk to OKS stakers is capped and borrow rates are adjusted based on the current open interest.
+Many aspects of this functionality are yet to be finalised, but it’s expected it will use a self balancing mechanism similar to the one used for auto market maker algorithms, where the total open interest of each position and therefore the risk to OKS stakers is capped and borrow rates are adjusted based on the current open interest.
 The system will also encourage traders to balance the risk in the system by paying a percentage of the fees to traders who rebalance positions, though this feature will not be in the initial release.
 There are already a number of derivatives trading platforms for cryptoassets, but they are all limited by counterparty liquidity.
 The unique design of the Oikos system means it may be able to capture market share in this area, similarly to how Binance captured market share by listing more cryptoassets than most other centralised exchanges.

 Leveraged trading drives a significant amount of volume on crypto exchanges, and while synthetic futures will compete directly with centralised futures platforms, there is a lot of value in supporting tokenised leverage.